-Mullamullang Cave, the rest of the group conducted day trips into the near reaches of this, the most massive and impressive Australian cave.
-The additional discoveries from this trip (including more crystal coated phreatic passageways) brings the total to more than 1.3km of underwater passages in Mullamullang which account for approximately 10% of the currently known passage length.
+While the Dome Team were exploring the far reaches of Mullamullang Cave, the rest of the group conducted day trips into the near reaches of this, a most massive and Mullamullang - Ezam Halite impressive Australian cave.
+The additional discoveries from this trip (including more crystal coated phreatic passageways) brings to total more than 1.3km of underwater passages in Mullamullang which account for approximately 10% of the currently known passage length.
 The trip out of the cave after four days and three nights of intense activity and a bizarre diet of dehydrated foods was a grueling, hard slog with heavy packs of dive gear, drinking water and solid body wastes.
-Saving the worst until last, the final climb out of the cave to the surface delivered one final stroke to the already exhausted cavers who readily downed cold drink and collapsed into the waiting camp.
+Saving the worst until last, the final climb out of the cave to the surface delivered one final stroke to the already exhausted cavers who readily downed cold drinks and collapsed into the waiting camp.

 After packing up camp the following day, Ken and Peter Ripley headed for home.
-The Dome Team relocated to Eucla and settled in for a much needed rest.
+The Dome Team relocated to Eucla and settled in for a much needed rest at Eucla.
 The Sydneysiders took this opportunity to dive Olwolgin Cave.
-A few days later on Sunday 16 January, the entire group gathered at Weebubbie Cave and set up some impressive abseils for some of the younger members of the group.
+A few days later on Sunday 16 January, the entire group gathered at Weebubbie

+Cave and set up some impressive abseils for some of the younger members of the group.
 Following a marathon tank filling session with the only working dive compressor on the Nullarbor (Paul Boler's !!), the diving team set off to Koonalda Cave to continue the mapping efforts made by cavers and divers during the SUSS 'Escape the Olympics' expedition in 2000.
 To enable the team to dive in Koonalda Cave, the SA Dept of Environment and Heritage staff assisted the group greatly by processing the permit application and organized delivery of the cave gate key to Eucla.
-The Ceduna DEH staff would have joined the group at Koonalda Cave, but they were all fully engaged with the horrific bushfires on the Eyre Peninsula which hit the national news in January.
+The Ceduna DEH staff would have joined the group at Koonalda Cave, but they were all fully engaged with the horrific bushfires on the Eyre Peninsula which hit the National News in January.
 There were two objectives for the visit to Koonalda Cave: